 Labour Bank membership is composed mainly of institutions such as labour unions and consumer cooperatives that invest in the Labour Banks.
+Individual workers may, as constituents of the member organizations, use the services of Labour Banks.
 Moreover, individuals who do not have labour unions in their workplaces or have not joined consumer cooperatives, are also able to use the services of Labour Banks by making individual investments in Labour Banks or by joining the "Tomo no Kai" workers' groups.